 If you are accused of committing a drunk driving offense in Indiana, you will be facing two charges: Operating a Vehicle while Intoxicated (“OVWI”) and Operating with a Blood-Alcohol Concentration of .08 or Greater.
 The BAC charge, or “Chemical Test” charge, is considered a strict liability offense.
 This means that you don’t need to have any intent to commit this crime to be found guilty of it; if your BAC is higher than .08, you are guilty of this offense.
 While this sounds like a situation where there is no hope, there are still errors that can be found with the Chemical Test charge, and we will help you find them.
+If you need help of an Indianapolis Chemical Test Attorney, feel free to get in touch with us.

 Under Indiana law, if an officer has probable cause to believe that you are driving while intoxicated, you are required to submit to a Certified Chemical Test.
 There are two types of Certified Chemical Tests: a Breath Test and a Blood Test.
 If you refuse to submit to a Certified Chemical Test when asked, the Bureau of Motor Vehicles will suspend your driver’s license for one year.
 It is a widely held myth that you can and should refuse a Chemical Test.
 Do NOT refuse this test.